Alvin C. Graves: Manhattan Project

 Graves and Elizabeth moved to work at Los Alamos Laboratory in New Mexico when it opened in 1943.
 He made it a condition of his going to Los Alamos that a job be found there for her.
 This was probably unnecessary, as someone with her skills—she was one of the few physicists who had experience with a Cockcroft–Walton generator—would have been quickly snapped up at Los Alamos.
 At the time of the Trinity nuclear test in 1945, Elizabeth was seven months pregnant with her first child.
-Graves therefore requested that they be assigned to a post far from the blast.
-They listened to Samuel K. Allison's countdown to the explosion on the radio, and monitored the radioactive fallout from the test, which took until the afternoon to reach them, with survey meters.
+Graves, therefore, requested that they be assigned to a post far from the blast.
+They listened to Samuel K. Allison's countdown to the explosion on the radio.
+They monitored the radioactive fallout from the test, which took until the afternoon to reach them, with survey meters.
 The child was a healthy daughter, Marilyn Edith.

-Graves was badly injured in the 1946 laboratory criticality accident at Los Alamos that killed Louis Slotin.
+Graves was severely injured in the 1946 laboratory criticality accident at Los Alamos that killed Louis Slotin.
 Slotin, who was training Graves to replace him in his position as chief bomb assembler for Los Alamos, was demonstrating the dangerous "tickling the dragon's tail" test to Graves and several other scientists when the accident occurred.
 Graves, who was nearest to Slotin, suffered an estimated dose of 390 roentgens, and was given a 50 percent chance of survival.
 This caused severe radiation poisoning, loss of hair, and a sperm count of zero.
-After two weeks of hospitalization and several weeks of convalescence, he seemed to have recovered fully, and in a few months was back at work and skiing vigorously, with only a bald spot on the head to show for the experience.
-Two years later he and his wife had a healthy child, their second, a son they named Alvin Palmer (currently a chemistry lecturer at Florida International University).
+He recovered fully after two weeks of hospitalization and several weeks of convalescence.
+In a few months, he was back at work and skiing vigorously, with only a bald spot on the head to show for the experience.
+Two years later he and his wife had a healthy child, their second, a son they named Alvin Palmer (who became a chemistry lecturer at Florida International University).